Simple-graduated dark energy and spatial curvature: Dynamical Analysis

-In Figs.~\ref{fig:3d_tab1_noPLK} and \ref{fig:3d_tab1_PLK}, we plot the trajectories corresponding to the cosmological parameters constrained, respectively, by the combined data sets of BAO+SN+$H$ and BAO+SN+$H$+PLK, given in Table~\ref{tab:priors}.
-The first two panels of these figures show the cosmic evolution for $w_{\rm ci0}=-1$, for the $\Lambda$CDM and $o\Lambda$CDM models: the asymptotic future behaviour is the usual cosmological constant-dominated phase with $X_{\rm ci}=1$.
-In the remaining panels of the same figures we plot the trajectories for the DE model and $o$DE model, highlighting three trajectories corresponding to the mean value of $w_{\rm ci0}$ and its upper and lower values in the error bar region.
-From the values provided by Table~\ref{tab:priors} it is clear that both data sets (with or without Planck CMB data) favour $w_{\rm ci0}>-1$ ($\varrho_{\rm ci}>0$) and hence the recollapsing model is a generic future behaviour: in the DE model it appears as a future attractor at infinity, while when spatial curvature is allowed in $o$DE model the recollapse takes place due to the change in sign of $X_{H}$.
-For $w_{\rm ci0}<-1$ ($\varrho_{\rm ci}<0$) (not favored, but is still a possibility, by the observational data), on the other hand, the de Sitter point $A_+$ is a future attractor: the DE model constrained without Planck CMB data is the only one that allows such a scenario within 1$\sigma$ confidence region (see the third panel of Fig.~\ref{fig:3d_tab1_noPLK}).
+In Figs.~\ref{fig:3d_tab1_noPLK} and \ref{fig:3d_tab1_PLK}, we plot the trajectories corresponding to the cosmological parameters constrained, respectively, by the combined datasets of BAO+SN+$H$ and BAO+SN+$H$+PLK, given in Table~\ref{tab:priors}.
+The first two panels of these figures show the cosmic evolution for $w_{\rm ci0}=-1$, for the $\Lambda$CDM and $o\Lambda$CDM models; the asymptotic future behavior is the usual cosmological constant-dominated phase with $X_{\rm ci}=1$.
+In the remaining panels of the same figures, we plot the trajectories for the DE model and $o$DE model, highlighting three trajectories corresponding to the mean value of $w_{\rm ci0}$ and its upper and lower values in the error bar region.
+From the values provided by Table~\ref{tab:priors}, it is clear that both datasets (with or without Planck CMB data) favor $w_{\rm ci0}>-1$ ($\varrho_{\rm ci}>0$), and hence the recollapsing model is a generic future behavior; in the DE model, it appears as a future attractor at infinity, while when spatial curvature is allowed in the $o$DE model the recollapse takes place due to the change in sign of $X_{H}$.
+For $w_{\rm ci0}<-1$ ($\varrho_{\rm ci}<0$) (not favored, but is still a possibility, by the observational data), on the other hand, the de Sitter point $A_+$ is a future attractor; the DE model constrained without Planck CMB data is the only one that allows such a scenario within 1$\sigma$ confidence region (see the third panel of Fig.~\ref{fig:3d_tab1_noPLK}).